the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 then in SideQuest head to settings
 Then at the top of the page click `Open Main App` folder and proceed to look for the (Platform tools) Folder Open it, make sure to close SideQuest, then delete everything in that folder before you then copy and paste all the files and folders from the installed unzipped folder into it and click replace all, when finished  reboot SideQuest and try once more.

+If you still have issues you can ask around the official discord, if you already have done so you may check again as some one may have another idea to assist but do be aware that even if you are frustrated they are trying their best to assist out of the kindness of their hearts and with their free time so please do be kind, Thank you